Tyssen Islands

 The Tyssen Islands lie in Falkland Sound, between West Falkland and East Falkland.
 They lie off Lafonia in East Falkland, and between the Swan Islands and Great Island, Falkland Islands.
+The group of islands lie 4 mi south of the Swan Islands, and have some rocks south-west of the islands which are known as Tyssen Patch which stretch for 6 mi.